 Why do we choose to believe every other hormone level that comes back even slightly out of range, while telling ourselves that a TSH significantly out of range can be ignored?

-Thyroid propaganda is one reason, but I believe there are also several legitimate reasons people choose to ignore an abnormal TSH:
+Thyroid propaganda is one reason, but I believe there are also some legitimate reasons people choose to ignore an abnormal TSH:

 Reason 1: TSH is hard to interpret